AP-Skill-Development-Corporation/SPMVV-Python-Internship-Batch2/README.md

 # Day-10(20-10-2022):
   - Yesterday task overview completed task on diagonal and reverse problem with even and odd numbers printing
   - Functions and its types with sample example on each

+# Day-11(21-10-2022):
+  - Previous topics overview
+  - User defined remaining 3 types with sample example on each